State-specific Information for Online Programs

 410.800 - Independent Research in Biotechnology

 Students in the biotechnology program have the opportunity to enroll in an independent research course.
-This elective course is an option after a student has completed at least eight graduate-level courses and has compiled a strong academic record.
-Prior to proposing a project, interested students must have identified a research topic and a mentor who is familiar with their prospective inquiry and who is willing to provide guidance and oversee the project.
+This elective course is an option after a student has completed at least eight-level courses and has compiled a strong academic record.
+Prior to proposing a project, interested students must have identified a research topic and a mentor who is familiar with their prospective inquiry, and who is willing to provide guidance and oversee the project.
 The research project must be independent of current work-related responsibilities as determined by the project mentor.
-The mentor may be a faculty member teaching in the biotechnology program, a supervisor from the student's place of work, or any expert with appropriate credentials.
+The mentor may be a faculty member teaching in the biotechnology program, a supervisor from the students place of work, or any expert with appropriate credentials.
 Students are required to submit a formal proposal for review and approval by the biotechnology program committee.
 The proposal must be received by the Advanced Academic Programs office no later than one month prior to the beginning of the term in which the student wants to enroll in the course.
-Students must meet with a member of the program committee periodically for discussion of the project's progress, and a written document must be completed and approved by the program committee and project mentor for the student to receive graduate credit.
+Students must meet with a member of the program committee periodically for discussion of the projects progress and a written document must be completed and approved by the program committee and project mentor for the student to receive graduate credit.
 Additional guidelines can be obtained from the AAP administrative office.
-Prerequisites : All four core courses and four elective courses.
+Prerequisite: All core courses and four additional courses.